 You can do this for your pizza shop, restaurant, bar, or sandwich shop in 4 easy steps.

 Step 1: Create Your Google Account

 The process starts by creating an account with Google.
 If you have a Gmail address, you already have a Google Account, but you can use any email address to create a new account.
 Create your Google account, check your email for the verification link, and you’re ready to move on to step 2.

 Step 2: Find & Claim Your Google Business Listing

 More often than not, Google already has your business address on file, all you need to do is claim the listing and make sure it has the proper information.

-Now that you have verified your account with Google, you can now create (or find) your business on the Google Plus Local website.
+Now that you have verified your account with Google, you can now create (or find) your business on Google My Business.
 Take the time to go through this process thoroughly.
 Of course you want to make sure your address and phone number are correct, but also take the time to properly categorize your business and add pictures (and video) is possible.

 When you’re done editing your profile, Google is going to ask for your contact information so they can send you a postcard with a unique pin number that will prove you are the real owner of the business.
 Enter your name and move on to step three.

 Once you completed entering your business information, it’s now time to sit back and wait for your Google verification postcard.
 You remembered to address the postcard to yourself right?
 Perfect.